antler5/kanata-config/README.md

 ## Authenticating

-You may verify that each commit in this branch has been signed by an authorized contributer via GNU Guix's [authentication](https://guix.gnu.org/manual/en/html_node/Invoking-guix-git-authenticate.html) mechanism.
+You could verify that each commit in this branch has been signed by an authorized contributer via GNU Guix's [authentication](https://guix.gnu.org/manual/en/html_node/Invoking-guix-git-authenticate.html) mechanism.

+i haven't been doing it for weeks tho lol

 ``` bash
 git remote add keyring 'https://github.com/antler5/keyring'